-While the semantics we give for applicative functors is not as simple as our basic elaboration, we have nonetheless taken the opportunity to address some overly complex and/or semantically problematic aspects of previous approaches.
-Unlike earlier unifying accounts of ML modules (Dreyer et al., 2003; Romanenko et al., 2000; Russo, 2003), we do not require two distinct forms of functor (or two different forms of module sealing).
-Instead, our type system deems a functor to be applicative iff the body of the functor is known to be computationally pure, and generative otherwise.
-This approach renders the semantics of the language much simpler and more intuitive than in prior work.
+In the second part of the article (Sections 6-9), we extend the language of the first part with both modules-as-first-class-values (Section 6, easy) and applicative functors (Sections 7-9, harder).
+For the extension to applicative functors, we have taken the opportunity to address some overly complex and/or semantically problematic aspects of previous approaches.
+In particular, unlike earlier unifying accounts of ML modules (Dreyer et al., 2003; Romanenko et al., 2000; Russo, 2003), we do not require two distinct forms of functor declaration (or two different forms of module sealing).
+Instead, our type system deems a functor to be applicative iff the body of the functor is computationally pure, and generative otherwise.
+We believe this is about as simple a characterization of the applicative/generative distinction as one could hope for.

-In addition, we revive the long-lost notion of structure sharing from Standard ML '90 (Milner et al., 1990), in the form of more fine-grained value sharing.
-Although previous work on module type systems has disparaged this form of sharing as type-theoretically questionable, we observe that it is in fact necessary in order to provide a proper treatment of data abstraction in the presence of applicative functors.
-Moreover, it is easy to account for in a type-theoretic manner using "phantom types" as "stamps".
+That said, the semantics we give for applicative functors is definitely not as simple as the elaboration semantics for generative functors given in the first part of the article.
+We believe the relative complexity of our applicative functor semantics is not a weakness of our approach, but rather a reflection of the inescapable fact that the applicative semantics for functors is inherently subtler (and harder to get right!) than the generative semantics.
+We substantiate this claim by showing that no previous account of applicative functors has properly guaranteed abstraction safety-i.e., the ability to locally establish representation invariants for abstract types.2 To avoid this problem, we revive the long-lost notion of structure sharing from Standard ML '90 (Milner et al., 1990), in the form of more fine-grained value sharing.
+Although previous work on module type systems has disparaged this form of sharing as type-theoretically questionable, we observe that it is in fact necessary in order to ensure abstraction safety in the presence of applicative functors.
+Furthermore, it is easy to account for in a type-theoretic manner using "phantom types" as "stamps".

 In general, we have tried to give this article the flavor of a brisk tutorial, assuming of the reader no prior knowledge concerning the typechecking and implementation of ML modules.
 However, this is not (intended to be) a tutorial on programming with ML modules, nor is it a tutorial on the design considerations that influenced the development of ML modules.
 For the former, there are numerous sources to choose from, such as Harper's draft book on SML (Harper, 2012) and Paulson's book (1996).
-For the latter, we refer the reader to Harper and Pierce (2005), as well as the early chapters of the second and third authors' PhD theses (Russo, 1998; Dreyer, 2005).
+For the latter, we refer the reader to Harper & Pierce (2005), as well as the early chapters of the second and third authors' PhD theses (Russo, 1998; Dreyer, 2005).